svsambandam/AURORA_UMAPandVAE/README.md

 # EXPLORING DISTRIBUTION DRIVEN LATENT SPACES FOR QUALITY DIVERSITY | Expanding upon AURORA
 Work done for term project for Jeff Clune's 532J Course on Never-ending RL

-Rrobots benefit from learning a large set of diverse behaviours; but the task of defining a good behavior descriptor requires prior knowledge of the specific task and some good engineering.
+Robots benefit from learning a large set of diverse behaviours; but the task of defining a good behavior descriptor requires prior knowledge of the specific task and some good engineering.
 Dr. Antoine Cully proposes AURORA that mitigiates this pitfall by combinng dimensionality reduction and quality diversity algorithms, to handle the specific problem of autonomous learning.
 This universal algorithm for robotic skill discovery is done without user input.
 This paper leverages PCA and autoencoders to project sensory data into low dimensional space that can be explored using evolutionary algorithms.
 This project is an extension to that work by exploring dimensionality reduction algorithms  that encourage the latent representations to follow specific distributions, namely Gaussian using VAE and Reimannian using UMAP.

 This work is based off of the original research done in 2019 by Dr Antoine Cully from "Autonomous skill discovery with Quality-Diversity and Unsupervised Descriptors" ( https://arxiv.org/abs/1905.11874)